-As a School Resource Officer, Stacey served the school community with fidelity.
-By establishing key relationships with staff, students, and parents, Stacey was able to implement positive interventions for identified students.
+As a School Resource Officer, Crux served the school community with fidelity.
+By establishing key relationships with staff, students, and parents, Crux was able to implement positive interventions for identified students.
 As a result, disproportionality in discipline data between African American students and Caucasian students were impacted, student attendance rates were affected, school climate underwent a shift toward a more favorable rating, and the safety and well-being of staff and students improved.
-Stacey visited various classrooms to promote and educate students on positive, safe, and healthy living.
-However, it was the lack of specific programs to address school violence that led to Stacey to his most significant work.
+Crux visited various classrooms to promote and educate students on positive, safe, and healthy living.
+However, it was the lack of specific programs to address school violence that led to Crux to his most significant work.

-As a member of the Fort Wayne Police Department's Gang Unit, Stacey is utilizing community-based research to develop a comprehensive preventative school violence program.
-In his dissertation, Stacey examines data, training, strategies, and adequate procedures for creating and implementing an effective school violence program.
+As a member of the Fort Wayne Police Department's Gang Unit, Crux is utilizing community-based research to develop a comprehensive preventative school violence program.
+In his dissertation, Crux examines data, training, strategies, and adequate procedures for creating and implementing an effective school violence program.

 - Law Enforcement experience: